"With broken hands and withered souls, Emancipated from all you know, You got to go and dig those holes..."

 There Are No Coincidences: Stanley is sent to Camp Green Lake for stealing a pair of shoes, which by his account he found after they fell from an overpass.
 His best friend at Camp Green Lake is Zero, who was the one who actually stole the shoes and threw them off the overpass.
 Furthermore, Zero's ancestor placed the Hereditary Curse on Stanley's family.

-The Stinger in the movie version: At the very end of the credits, Hector "Zero" Zeroni quotes the curse his great-great-great-grandmother made with her accent and speech patterns.
+The Stinger: In the film, at the very end of the credits, Hector "Zero" Zeroni quotes the curse his great-great-great-grandmother made with her accent and speech patterns.

 Third Line, Some Waiting: The hole-digging plot, the Madame Zeroni/Elya Yelnats/Myra plot, and the Camp Green Lake romance plot.